-German New Year’s Eve traditions are a nice mix between staying in with family and friends, and sending the old year out with a BANG and Fireworks!
+German New Year’s Eve traditions are a nice mix of staying in with family and friends and sending the old year out with a BANG and fireworks!
 How you celebrate depends on you.
-Personally, I’m a big fan of stay in… but ever since I was a child, we’ve made noise fireworks and cheers when the clock strikes 12.
-(Mostly now it’s cheers, banging of drums, and tooting of horns, since Fireworks are banned in the city where I live).
-Whether you go out or stay in, here are ways you can spend New Year’s Eve like a German…
+Personally, I’m a big fan of stay in… but ever since I was a child, we’ve made noise with fireworks and cheers when the clock strikes 12.
+(Mostly now, it’s cheers, banging of drums, and tooting of horns since Fireworks are banned in the city where I live).
+Whether you go out or stay in, here are ways to spend New Year’s Eve like a German.

 German New Year’s Eve Traditions